SharathN25/STM32F407-Discovery/README.md

 STM32F407VGT6 Micorcontroller has 3 main clock sources:

 1. **Crystal Oscillator(HSE)** - This is external clock source which can be connected to MCU based on requirements.
-HSE standas fro High speed External.
+HSE standas fro **High speed External**.
+If you want to use **HSE** as **system clock** an external crystal oscillator(whose frequency must be in range **4 to 6Mhz** ) has to be connected.
+In this board, the manufacturer has connected **8Mhz** crystal.

 2. **RC Oscillator (HSI)** - All modern MCU comes with internal RC Oscillator, which can be just activated to use.
-HSI stands fro  High Speed Internal.
+HSI stands for **High Speed Internal** .After Reset, by default **HSI** is used to provide a clock to MCU, which means by default MCU select HSI as the clock.
+This clock is internal to MCU and its value is **16Mhz** in STM32F407 MCU.
+The HSI internal oscillator has the advantage of providing a clock at a low cost, as no external component is required to use this clock.
+It also has a faster start-up time than the external crystal oscillator however, frequency is less accurate when compared to the external crystal oscillator.

-3. **PLL(Phase locked loop)** - It is also Implemented internally in MCU, It uses low frequency sources to generate high frequency clock (PLLCLK).
+3. **PLL(Phase locked loop)** - It is also Implemented internally in MCU, it uses low frequency sources to generate high frequency clock (PLLCLK).The power of PLL lies in producing high-frequency clocks of various programmable range.
+By using PLL you can boost the **HCLK(AHB)** up to **168Mhz** in STM32F4xx MCU.
+All the modern MCU has PLL.
+If you want to use MCU-buses at their maximum speed then we have to use PLL only.
+You have to feed either HSI or HSE to the PLL as input frequency.
+Then by using all PLL circuitry settings, it produces a PLL output clock in the range of 100's of Mhz.
+So to Run STM32F407 at its maximum frequency(168Hhz) you have to use PLL.

 **Please refer : Figure 21.
 Clock tree from 'STM32F4xxx Reference Manual (RM0090)' (Page 216).**